m1well/cheatsheet/README.md

 I am now at the point where i often use commands like<br>
 `$ docker system prune -a` or `$ git reset --soft HEAD^`<br>
 and i don't want to google them if i need them ad hoc and don't memorize them in this moment.<br><br>
-Aliases are cool, but if i start working only with aliases and someone asks me "how can i reset my commit?" - of course i can't tell him my alias ;)
+Aliases are cool, but if i start working only with aliases and someone asks me "how can i reset my commit?" - of course i can't tell him my alias. ;)<br>
+The shell history is also cool, but a bit to long (even if you grep).<br>

 ## Solution
 A tool where i can store all my used shell commands, list them, add new commands and of course also delete commands.<br><br>